BMB-STAT/BMB-STAT5/chapter1.md

 key: e9958f5697
 xp: 50
 ```

-In the emodule you have learned that we can use an analysis of variance (ANOVA) to compare several groups to see if at least one of them come from a different population.

-To run an ANOVA analysis similarly to t-test the following assumptions need to be satisfied:

-- Data needs to be normally distributed
-- Data should be from independent observations, which means that there is no relationship between the observations in each group or between the groups themselves.
-- Equal variances between groups (Homogeneity of variances, Homoscedasticity)

-Let’s look at an example.

 R represents the results of an ANOVA in a table.
 The first column represents the source of variation, both between groups (1st row - treatment) and within groups (second row - Residuals).
 Df stands for degree of freedom.